Sidhuharp97/stat-programs-website/content/authors/admin/_index.md

 ---
-bio: Our research interests include supporting agricultural industries in and around Idaho.
+bio: Our research focus is supporting agricultural industries in and around Idaho.
 education:
 email:
 highlight_name: false